Birds of Prey

 Harris’s Hawks are found in North and Central America and are raptors with fairly long tails.
 They fly on broad, rounded wings.
 Females weigh nearly twice as much as males.

-The Bateleur is the most famous of the snake eagles, found throughout Sub-Saharan Africa in tree and bush Savannah.
-Bateleur means ‘tightrope-walker” in French and this name was probably chosen because of this bird’s distinctive aerial acrobatics.
+The Bateleur is the most famous of the snake eagles, found throughout Sub-Sarahan African in tree and bush Savannah.
+Bateleur means “tightrope-walker” in French, and this name was probably chosen because of this bird’s distinctive aerial acrobatics.

-Lugger Falcons are found in the Indian Subcontinent but their numbers are in severe decline with only an estimated 15,000 individual birds left in the wild.
-The Raptor Centre is proud to be involved in Project Lugger www.projectlugger.com, helping t
+Lugger Falcons are found in the Indian Subcontinent in dry, open woodland.
+Their numbers are in severe decline with only an estimated 15,000 individual birds left in the wild.